-As a special mission affiliate, Penn College fills a unique role in the Penn State system, offering opportunities for technology-based, hands-on education and workforce development.
+As a special mission affiliate, Penn College serves a vital role in the Penn State system—offering technology-driven hands-on education and workforce development.

 Penn College is responsible for its own debt service, separate from the University.